ActuallyChaseyy/OST/Setting up Windows Server.md

 6. If prompted, hit `Restart Now`

 Make sure to create a snapshot!

+Optionally, now would be a good time to do the initial configuration of the [[Windows Server Firewall]].

+### Creating a template

+Creating a template is a very helpful tool, as it allows you to bypass all the initial setup and jump straight into work.
+To create an OVF template:
+1. Power off the virtual machine you wish to make a template from.
+2. Make sure the correct server is selected in the left side panel of VMware
+3. Go to `File`, then `Export to OVF`.
+Make sure to save it in a separate location to your virtual machines.

+## Setting up the virtual machine using OVF

+To create a virtual machine from an OVF;
+1. Select `File` then `Open` in VMware
+2. Navigate to your relevant OVF file, and open it VMware will then ask for a new name and directory to create the virtual machine.

+If you have made a Windows machine from the OVF format, it is best practice to rerun the Out of Box Experience, to reset system identifiers.
+To do this:
+1. Hit `Win + R` and run `sysprep`.
+If an explorer window pops up, run the `sysprep.exe` file.
+2. Select `OOBE` in the drop down menu, and check the box for `Generalize`
+3. Hit `Ok` and wait

+This will reboot the machine automatically, and open the Out of Box Experience.
+Here you will reselect the region if you care, and set a new password.
+After that, you're right to go.

 ### Footnotes
 ##### 1: When asked to provide a installer disc, why select "do it later"?